News

 XSPI’s 5C’s Approach

-XSPI Is A Catalyst, Convenor, Collaborator Co-Creator And Coalition Builder.
+XSPI Is A Catalyst, Convenor, Collaborator, Co-Creator, and Coalition Builder.

-XSPI’s collective impact approach to supporting expanded Asia Pacific SDG aligned development and increased impact should increment sector confidence stimulating increased financial commitments.
+XSPI’s collective impact approach to supporting expanded Asia Pacific SDG-aligned development and increased impact should increment sector confidence stimulating increased financial commitments.

 Our Unique Structure